How to Exhibit More Predictable Behaviors: Generating and Interpreting Policies

 \subsubsection{Maze problem}

 \paragraph{Grids used} The mazes mainly consist of corridors and (empty) rooms.
-For action predictability, we expect the pOAMDP policies to prefer corridors over rooms (which allow for more possible optimal actions). \Cshref{labyS} shows mazes $M_1$--$M_7$, which have been used for action predicatility, including experiments with humans.
-They all consist in a number of corridors and rooms, have a starting state $s_0$ (circled), and overall increase in complexity from $M_1$ to $M_7$.
-The maze $M_8$ in \Cshref{laby4} consists of 2 corridors that lead to a terminal state.
-One of those corridors contains slippery cells, but the average traversal time is the same for both.
+For action predictability, we expect the pOAMDP policies to prefer corridors over rooms (which allow for more possible optimal actions). \Cref{fig|labyS} shows mazes $M_1$--$M_7$, which have been used for action predicatility (including experiments with humans discussed in \Cref{sec|XPinVivo}).
+They all consist in a number of corridors and rooms, have a starting state $s_0$ (marked by a circle), and overall increase in complexity from $M_1$ to $M_7$.
+The maze $M_8$ in \Cref{fig|laby4} consists of 2 corridors that lead to a terminal state.
+One of these corridors contains slippery cells, but the average traversal time is the same for both.
 This maze's goal is to observe differences between $\RApred$ and $\RSpred$.